Table of Contents

 Clinical Symptoms

-A dog bleeding from his penis is only a clinical feature of another underlying health disorder, which is typically accompanied by other signs and symptoms.
-A dog with a urinary tract infection or calculi accumulation may show symptoms such as abdominal pain, urinary incontinence, painful urination, and blood mixed with urine.
+A dog bleeding from penis is only a clinical feature of some other underlying health disorder, which is typically accompanied by other signs and symptoms.
+A dog with a urinary tract infection or calculi (stone) accumulation may show symptoms such as abdominal pain, urinary incontinence, painful urination, and blood mixed with urine.
 In cases of infection, a dog may bleed from the penis at the end of urination, while a dog with calculi in the urinary tract may urinate with fresh blood mixed in it.

 Signs of persistent bleeding from a canine penis are mostly noted in prostatic diseases, where a dog has an enlarged prostate gland which can be detected by abdominal and rectal palpation (a veterinarian can feel the enlarged dog prostate by feeling the dog).